 Austria.
 The Art of Discovery, a competition organised by British Journal of Photography in collaboration with the Austrian National Tourist Office, gave one photographer the opportunity to travel to Austria on an exclusive commission.
 Catherine Hyland was selected as the winner and embarked on a journey across the country to create a body of work responding to the people and places she encountered.

-Here, in the first of two editorials, we present the work she produced while exploring the Bregenzerwald, in Vorarlberg.
-Selects from Hyland’s project will be on show at Photo London 2018 from 17 to 20 May, as part of the 2018 Pavillion Commission Austria.
+Here, in the first of two editorials, we present the work she produced while traversing the Bregenzerwald, in Vorarlberg; you can read about the second half of her trip exploring Linz, in Upper Austria, here.
+Selects from Hyland’s project were also on show at Photo London 2018, as part of the 2018 Pavillion Commission Austria.
 The Art of Discovery.
-Read more about the exhibition here.

 Catherine Hyland is standing atop the Baumgarten mountain station, 2000 meters up.
 From here, a panoramic view of the Bregenzerwald, a region in the westernmost Austrian state of Vorarlberg, stretches out beneath her.
 To the north and east, the landscape is softer; the area’s 22 villages sit amongst verdant valleys and undulating hills.
 To the south and west, the view intensifies, with stretches of dense forest slowly giving way to soaring, jagged peaks flecked in snow.

 Hyland is no stranger to vast landscapes.
 Her ongoing project Universal Experience captures immense vistas in rural China and Mongolia.
 In each still, Hyland captures details in these arid, sprawling landscapes that highlight humanity’s ongoing attempts to tame and transform them.
 Whether it is a nondescript, red picket fence demarcating a viewing platform, or a monumental statue of a historical figure, these interventions illustrate her understanding of landscape as, primarily, a cultural construct.